15 Tips for Avoiding Foreclosure

 - Redemption period exists after your home foreclosure sale where you raise the funds to reclaim (buy back) your home.
 This requires paying the mortgage owed and costs created during the foreclosure.
 Find out about your state’s redemption periods here.

 If all else fails your final solution is to sell your home.
 Assuming your home is worth more than your mortgage you may consider listing with a real estate agent.
 But be aware that hiring a real estate agent can lock you into a lengthy process that brings new expenses and stress.

-Another option is to sell your house on your own to a cash buyer like Sundae.
-Sundae’s goal is to help you get the best outcome when you need to sell a dated or damaged house.
+Another option is to sell your house on your own to a cash buyer.
+When you list your home on the Sundae Marketplace, you will receive multiple cash offers for your home, and you can pick which one you like best.
+Sundae’s goal is to help you get the best outcome when you need to sell.
 We’ll help you understand your options and choose the path that’s best for your needs.